mjs330/jquery-validate-date/README.md

 --

+The validators are automatically bound by default.
 If you need to rebind the validators for things such as dynamically cloned elements, you can do so like this:
 ```javascript
 myJvdate.rebind();
 ```